mnaumoski/liri-node-app/README.md

 Week 10 (LIRI Bot)

 ### Overview
-In this assignment, we are making LIRI or *Language* Interpretation and Recognition Interface.
+In this assignment -- making LIRI or *Language Interpretation and Recognition Interface*

 LIRI is a command line node app that takes in parameters and gives you back data.

-What Each Command Should Do
+Commands:

 1. `node liri.js my-tweets`
     * This will show your last 20 tweets and when they were created at in your terminal